 NOW: Szoboszlai has gone from strength to strength, with his form for club and country having earned him interest from a number of top European clubs, including Arsenal.
 Having scored the goal that secured Hungary's qualification for Euro 2020 he joined RB Leipzig in a €25m (£22.5m/$30.5m) deal in January 2021, though he is yet to make his debut for his new side as he recovers from injury.

 THEN: A powerful defensive midfielder of deceptive pace, Tchouameni was being linked with Inter and Bayern Munich thanks to his dominant performances for Bordeaux.

-NOW: Tchouameni instead joined Monaco, who paid €18m (£15.5m/$20m) for a player who has provoked comparisons with Yaya Toure on account of his nonchalant style.
+NOW: Tchouameni instead joined Monaco, who paid €18m (£15.5m/$20m) for his services.
+Both Chelsea and Real Madrid are now reportedly interested in a player who is earning rave reviews in Ligue 1 this season and being compared to Yaya Toure because of his nonchalant style.

 #19 Agustin Almendra | Boca Juniors

 THEN: A regular in the Boca Juniors midfield at the age of 19, Almendra was, as Goal had revealed in December 2018, of interest to both Barcelona and Valencia.